Frequently Asked Questions

 In addition to these two forms, we require signed, completed copies of your (and your spouse’s) federal income tax returns and copies of all W-2 earnings statements for the year previous to that which you are applying for admission.

-SLC Graduate Applicants should complete the CSS Profile at the same time as their admission application or by March 1, whichever is later.
+SLC Graduate Applicants should complete the FAFSA at the same time as their admission application or by March 1, whichever is later.
 Students applying to programs with rolling admissions who apply after March 1 may still apply for aid.
-The FAFSA and tax return may be submitted at the same time as the CSS Profile or by April 15, whichever is later.
+The tax return may be submitted at the same time as the FAFSA or by April 15, whichever is later.

 Continuing SLC Graduate Students should follow these recommended filing dates: